WeblateOrg/weblate/docs/admin/addons.rst

 Cleanup translation files
 -------------------------

-Update all translation files to match the monolingual base file.
+Update all translation files to match the monolingual base-file.
 For most file formats, this means removing stale translation keys no longer present in the base file.